-It can be confusing at times to determine whether you’re eligible to complete the OBU degree in Applied Accounting.
+It can be confusing at times to determine whether you are eligible to complete the OBU degree in Applied Accounting.
 The OBU Information Pack contains a list of requirements to help you determine your eligibility.
-If you are still unsure about your eligibility after reading this article, then please contact ACCA directly.

 To be awarded the Oxford Brookes BSc (Hons) in Applied Accounting you must:

 - Have passed the three ACCA Applied Skills examinations Financial Reporting (was F7), Audit and Assurance (was F8) and Financial Management (was F9).